The Second Reffell Brewery (1853-1874)

 The original Somers Arms was on the corner of the Brighton Road and Mill Street.
-Built in 1817 by one Samuel Relf, it had lost much of its trade when it closed in 1846.
-Just down the road a new pub called Somers Arms was opened, and it is said even used the same sign.
+Built in 1817 by one Samuel Relf, it had lost much of its trade by the time that it closed in 1846.
+Just down the road a new pub called Somers Arms was opened, and it is said to have even used the same sign.
 It was offered it up for auction at the Railway Hotel in Redhill on 6 July 1853, described as “Somers Arms and Brewhouse, a leasehold messuage lately erected by him”.
-Henry Reffell was the highest bidder at £430.
+Henry Reffell was the highest bidder at £430 for the residue of the term of the 50 years lease .
 Another property leased in the area to Henry was The Star in Observatory Road.
-On the 24 September 1874, Henry Reffell assigned the leasehold of the Somers Arms and brewery for £2,500 and moved to Kent to start the Bexley Brewery.
+On the 24 September 1874, Henry Reffell assigned the leasehold of the Somers Arms and brewery for £2,500 to Mr Charles Dagnall junior of Point Pleasant, Wandsworth and then moved to Kent to start the Bexley Brewery.
 Behind the pub and at a lower level was the brewery.
 The photograph on the right shows Reffells Bridge around 1905, the brewery by then was owned by the Cutforth Brothers.

 This part of Redhill is still known as ‘Reffells Bridge’ after the bridge over the railway line from Redhill to Reigate.
 In the late 1990s the local council was concerned at the incorrect spelling of the name by a local business and thus put up two signs with the correct spelling on the bridge.
 These signs have now been replaced with one that is spelt with an apostrophe.
 Sold off as a brewery in 1914, the property was demolished in 1972, but the part that was the pub itself is still in existence and is known as Somers House.